vanallenlab/moalmanac-db/docs/content-changelog.md

 # Content Changelog
 The following changes have been made to the content catalogued within the Molecular Oncology Almanac knowledge base.

+## October 2024 release
+Revised entries:
+- (Clinical evidence) The PMID for Bostner et al. was incorrected listed as "7486065" instead of "17486065".
+The evidence category was also changed from Clinical evidence to Clinical trial.
+Thank you, [Cameron Grisdale](https://github.com/vanallenlab/moalmanac-browser/issues/45)!

 ## September 2024 release
 Added entries:
 - (FDA) _IDH1_ and _IDH2_ somatic variants and sensitivity to vorasidenib for patients with astrocytoma and oligodendroglioma.
 Specifically, _IDH1_ p.R132C, p.R132G, p.R132H, p.R132L, p.R132S, and _IDH2_ p.R172K and p.172G.